abalkin/kcc/README.md

-a **lot** of people do; what is less likely is that you have ever met someone who told you he or she is a professional k programmer, not just because there are rare, but because in their lines of work is often stated in their contracts what they can and cannot talk about, and `k` language doesn't really need any extra publicity anyway.
+a **lot** of people do; what is less likely is that you have ever met someone who told you he or she is a professional k programmer, not just because there are rare, but because in their lines of work is often stated in their contracts what they can and cannot talk about, and `k` language doesn't really need any extra publicity.

 What is much easier to hear is about implementations of similar systems in languages such as C++ or Java that involve thousands of lines of code written by large teams